javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-operators/article.md

 In the example above, the result of `(a = b + 1)` is the value which is assigned to `a` (that is `3`).
 It is then used to substract from `3`.

 Funny code, isn't it?
-We should understand how it works, but don't write anything like that ourselves.
+We should understand how it works, because sometimes we can see it in 3rd-party libraries, but don't write anything like that ourselves.
 Such tricks definitely don't make the code clearer and more readable.
 ````

 ## Remainder %